Malus: Uses

 Crabapple fruit is not an important crop in most areas.
 The fruit is rarely eaten raw due to the sour taste resulting from high levels of malic acid.
 Some species have a woody texture.
 In some Southeast Asian cultures, they are valued as a sour condiment, sometimes eaten with salt and chilli or shrimp paste.
 Some varieties of crabapple, such as the 'Chestnut' cultivar, are sweet.

-Crabapples are an excellent source of pectin.
-Using sugar and spices such as ginger, nutmeg, cinnamon, and allspice, their juice can be made into ruby-coloured crab apple jelly with a full, spicy flavour.
-A small percentage of crabapples in cider makes a more interesting flavour.
-As Old English Wergulu, the crab apple is one of the nine plants invoked in the pagan Anglo-Saxon Nine Herbs Charm, recorded in the 10th century.
+Crabapple is a source of pectin.
+Using sugar and spices such as ginger, nutmeg, cinnamon, and allspice, their juice can be made into ruby-coloured crabapple jelly with a full, spicy flavour.
+A small portion of crabapples can also be used along with regular apples to make cider.

-Applewood gives off a pleasant scent when burned, and smoke from an applewood fire gives an excellent flavour to smoked foods.
-It is easier to cut when green; dry applewood is exceedingly difficult to carve by hand.
-It is a good wood for cooking fires because it burns hot and slow, without producing much flame.
-Applewood is used to make handles of hand saws; in the early 1900s, 2,000,000 board feet of applewood were used annually for this purpose.
+The wood burns slowly at a low intensity, producing clean smoke and a pleasant scent, giving smoked foods a sweet and mild flavour.
+Applewood is easier to cut when green, being exceedingly difficult to carve by hand.
+It is used to make handles of hand saws; in the early 1900s, 2,000,000 board feet of applewood were used annually for this purpose.